Why the St. Jude Rock ‘N’ Roll Nashville Marathon?

 Runners who have received donations directly at New Hope Academy (“offline donations”) will begin receiving fundraising updates in March.
 These emails will go out every Friday, to anyone who has received new donations since the last update.
 If you have specific questions about offline donations, you can email Jennifer at firstname.lastname@example.org.

 Does your staff enter my offline donations on my FirstGiving page?

 No. It’s your responsibility to enter these donations on your fundraising page.
 It’s optional, but doing so will give you and your donors a clear look at your fundraising progress.
 These donations will show up as “pending confirmation” in your FirstGiving admin.
 Just ignore that – we don’t go in and approve them all.
 They will still show up on your list of donations.

 It is March 15, 2017, at midnight CST.
 You must contact Jennifer Beck before then to opt out of Run for Hope without financial penalty.

 How do I officially opt out?

-If I’m short of my $1,000 ($750 for PARTNERs) fundraising minimum, when will my credit card be charged?
+If I’m short and haven’t raised all of my fundraising minimum, when will my credit card be charged?

-The fundraising deadline is April 19, 2015 at midnight.
-On April 20, we will tally everyone’s “offline donations” and FirstGiving donations, to come up with your total.
-If you are below your fundraising guarantee, then we’ll only charge your card for the difference.
-The charge will be processed on April 20 or 21.
-If your credit card has expired before that date, be sure to update us with your new expiration date.
+The fundraising deadline is April 23, 2017 at midnight.
+On April 24, we will tally everyone’s “offline donations” and FirstGiving donations to come up with a total.
+If you are below your fundraising guarantee, we will charge your card for the difference.
+The charge will be processed on April 24 or 25.
+If your credit card has expired before that date, you need to update us with your new expiration date.